kevinkepp/jekyll-now/_drafts/Compressed-Domain-Learning.md

 [TODO relation to quantization and precision]

-## Quantization Techniques to Compress NNs
+## II.
+Overview Quantization for DNNs

 [Hashemi et al. (2016)](#s24) give an overview of the impact of precision quantization on the accuracy and energy of neural networks.
 [TODO extend]